-Enthusiasm for working in a small team, including during anti-social hours and in adverse weather.
+Willingness to participate in fieldwork in all weather conditions and enthusiasm for working in a small team, including during anti-social hours.

-Fieldwork experience, in the Scottish Highlands or in similar remote and challenging conditions.
+An interest or experience in living and volunteering in the Scottish Highlands or in similar rural and challenging conditions.